diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 It is considered good style to use () for a mutator method (a method that changes the object state), and to drop the () for an accessor method (a method that does not change the object state).

+Scala provides getter and setter methods for every field.
+Here, we define a public field: class Person {
+    var age=0
+}
+Scala generates a class for the JVM with a private age field and getter and setter methods.
+These methods are public because we did not declare age as private.
+(For a private field, the getter and setter methods are private.)
+In Scala, the getter and setter methods are called age and age_=.
+For example,
+println(fred.age) // Calls the method fred.age()
+fred.age = 21 // Calls fred.age_=(21)